The Apocalypse Approaches I

 Manuscript E: “Osgod Clapa was driven out.”

 Osgod’s nickname, Clapa, suggests he was a coarse, rough, person.
 As a result of doubling-up the year-number 1043, Manuscript E is now running two years behind the true date.
 Osgod’s fall from grace is, therefore, correctly placed s.a.
 1046 in Manuscript C, but s.a.
 1047 in Manuscript D and s.a.
-1044 in Manuscript E.
+1044 in Manuscript E. Adam of Bremen records Osbeorn Estrithsson’s expulsion (III, 13), but the scenario into which it is fitted bears little relation to reality!
+Adam also says that both Beorn and Osbeorn were earls (Latin duces) in England, but no Earl Osbeorn features in the witness-lists of English charters.

 Earl Godwine’s eldest son, Swein, held an earldom that included Gloucestershire and Herefordshire.
-Actually, according to a late-11th century Worcester monk called Hemming[*], Swein claimed that his father was not Godwine at all, but was King Cnut.
-His appalled mother is said to have gone to great lengths to prove that Godwine was, indeed, his father, but Swein persisted with his claim.
+Actually, according to a late-11th century Worcester monk called Hemming, Swein claimed that his father was not Godwine at all, but was King Cnut.
+His appalled mother is said to have gone to great lengths to prove that Godwine was, indeed, his father, but Swein persisted with his claim[*].
 Anyway, in 1046 Earl Swein allied himself with Gruffudd ap Llywelyn, king of Gwynedd, and they carried-out a raid into southern Wales[*].
 On his way home from the raid, Manuscript C of the Chronicle reports that Swein:

 … ordered the Abbess of Leominster to be fetched to him, and had her while it suited him, and then let her go home.

 Florence of Worcester says (retrospectively, s.a.
 1049) that the abbess “whom he had corrupted” was called Eadgifu.
 The Worcester monk Hemming maintains that Swein kept the abducted abbess as his wife, for a full year, until he was threatened with excommunication by Eadsige, archbishop of Canterbury, and Lyfing, bishop of Worcester.
 To get his own back, Swein appropriated three estates from the church of Worcester.
 Sadly for the veracity of Hemming’s testimony, Lyfing died on 23rd March 1046, and Eadsige resigned, for health reasons, in 1044 (he returned to office in 1048).
 Nevertheless, a year after the abduction, Swein was compelled to quit England, and Florence of Worcester presents the two events as cause and effect.
-Manuscript E of the Chronicle notes that he “went out to Baldwin’s land [i.e. Flanders]” in 1047.
+Manuscript E of the Chronicle notes that Swein “went out to Baldwin’s land [i.e. Flanders]” in 1047.
 He overwintered at Bruges, and then departed in the summer.
 It is evident that he went to Denmark – presumably entering the service of his cousin, Swein Estrithsson.

 1048

-In this year there was a great earthquake widely throughout England.[*] And in the same year Sandwich and the Isle of Wight were ravaged, and the best men who were there, slain.
+Here in this year was a great earthquake widely throughout England.[*] And in the same year Sandwich and the Isle of Wight were ravaged, and the best men who were there, slain.Anglo-Saxon Chronicle Manuscript C

 Manuscript E provides some details of this Viking raid.
 The fleet of twenty-five ships was led by two chieftains, Lothen and Yrling.
 After plundering Sandwich, they sailed to Thanet, but were beaten off by the locals.
 Crossing the Thames, they then ravaged Essex.
 Manuscript C says that “King Edward and the earls went out with their ships”, but the Vikings must have escaped capture, since Manuscript E reports that they sold their ill-gotten gains in “Baldwin’s land”.